php-repos/datatype-documentations/collection-class.md

 $collection = new Collection(['foo' => 'bar', 'baz' => 'qux'];
 assert_true(['foo' => 'bar', 'baz' => 'qux'] === $collection->items());
 ```
----

 ### keys

-The `keys` method returns the collection's keys as an array.
+This method returns the keys of the underlying array of the collection.

 ```php
 public function keys(): array